Monday, November 3, 2025

 Cowboy was hoping for cheap candy, but Christmas had already taken over the shelves.

-Finally, he said he just wanted to sleep, so we headed to CVS, expecting the drops to be ready.
+After a while he said he just wanted to sleep, so we headed to CVS expecting the drops to be ready.

-They weren’t; the order didn’t even get ready until about 2 p.m.
+The order didn’t even get finished until about 2 p.m.

 When we got home, Badger had already cleaned and cleared out the laundry room for me.